seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/README.md

 By default the tooling will automatically autogenerate the corresponding component interface (a generic model of a component) of all the nodes  on your ROS project.
 The autogenerated components are always located  under a new folder called *components/*.
 This model is the bridge from ROS to other frameworks.
 For the case of SeRoNet the tooling  includes a special function that can be activated by a right click on  the file an choosing the option *Generate ROS-SeRoNet Mixed Port*.

-The result of this call is a rospoolinterface file, which can be interpreted by a [SeRoNet component](https://wiki.servicerobotik-ulm.de/tutorials:develop-your-first-component:start) to describe one if its ports.
+The result of this call is a *rospoolinterface* file, which can be interpreted by a [SeRoNet component](https://wiki.servicerobotik-ulm.de/tutorials:develop-your-first-component:start) to describe one if its ports.

 ![ROSSeRoNet_generatedFilesSeRoNet](Screenshots/ROSSeRoNet_generatedFilesSeRoNet.gif)

-Complementarily and to make easier the relay of interfaces we  incorporated an extra help function that automatically relays ROS interfaces from an existing model.
+Complementarity and to make easier the relay of interfaces we  incorporated an extra help function that automatically relays ROS interfaces from an existing model.
 The previous function through its pop-up dialog guides  the user to generates not only the rospoolinterface model but also a  suggestion of a SeRoNet component with a ROS mixed Port.
 The resulted  files will be generated under the folder *src-gen/SeRoNetComponent*

 *![ROSSeRoNet_SeRoNetComponent](Screenshots/ROSSeRoNet_SeRoNetComponent.gif)*